Skip to content

 alert: false

-sound This option determines the sound of BEL (also \a or 0x07) to off or default or sound generated by a file located at path.
+sound This option determines the sound of BEL (also or 0x07) to off or default or sound generated by a file located at path.

 alert This option determines whether or not a window alert will be raised each time a bell is ringed.
 Useful for tiling window managers like i3 or sway.